vamsee47/NewYork_Airbnb_Data/README.md

 - Veracity: Data is very clear.
 There are no unnecessary columns.
 - Value: This data file includes all needed information to find out more about hosts, geographical availability, necessary metrics to make predictions and draw conclusions.

+## Big Data Questions
+- For each roomtype, find the total number of reviews.
+(Hari Priya Jupally)
+- For each roomtype, find the maximum number of reviews.(Harish Reddy Vavilala)
+- For each roomtype, find the minimum number of reviews.(Akshara Gurram)
+- For each roomtype, count the number of reviews.(Vamsee Krishna Gangapatnam)
+## Big data solutions
+ One solution per developer.

+- #### Hari Priya Jupally

+- #### Harish Reddy Vavilala

+- #### Akshara Gurram

+- #### Vamsee Krishna Gangapatnam